-- 9.145 The Council's approach is to require new developments to meet their needs for public open spaces and sport and recreation facilities, but only where the various types of facility are known to be in deficit (in quantity or quality terms) in the area around the development site.
-Thus additional provision will be needed when the total provision within the distance threshold of the site is, or would be after the development is built, below the standard of provision required. - 9.146 If new provision is needed, the decision as to whether it should be on- or off-site will depend on whether the total amount of each type needed as a result of the development is above the minimum acceptable size identified in the table in Appendix 6.
-If it is, provision should be on-site. - 9.147 However, notwithstanding the above, in all major developments of 10 or more dwellings or 1,000 sq. m or more non-residential floorspace the requirement is for a minimum of 10% of the site to consist of public green space or soft landscaping and tree planting, to enhance the appearance and biodiversity value of the development, and contribute to sustainable urban drainage and air quality.
+- 9.157 However, notwithstanding the above, in all major developments of 10 or more dwellings or 1,000 sq. m or more non-residential floorspace the requirement is for a minimum of 10% of the site to consist of public green space or soft landscaping and tree planting, to enhance the appearance and biodiversity value of the development, and contribute to sustainable urban drainage and air quality.
 In high density developments (defined in Policy DM30) this will be 15%, to compensate for the fact that private amenity space tends to be more limited and to provide an attractive setting for the buildings.
 This will count towards provision needed to meet the open space standards for residential development.
-Where possible, this provision should include wildlife habitat designed and located so as to create a network or corridor with existing green infrastructure, where such networks exist beyond the site boundaries.
-All planting proposals should be accompanied by an appropriate management plan. - 9.148 Not all types of residential development will create the same demand for public open spaces and sports and recreation facilities.
+Where possible, this provision should include wildlife habitat designed and located so as to create a network or corridor with existing green infrastructure INSERTED: green corridors and/or ecological networks, where such networks exist beyond the site boundaries.
+All planting proposals should be accompanied by an appropriate management plan. - 9.158 Not all types of residential development will create the same demand for public open spaces and sports and recreation facilities.
 Replacement dwellings and extensions or annexes are therefore exempt from the policy.
 Nursing homes and elderly persons' accommodation are not exempt, but will only be required to provide certain types of public open space and not sports facilities.
 This is separate from any requirement for private garden space.

-9.149 The provision of strategic, borough wide open spaces and sports and recreation facilities (listed in part D of this document) will form part of the standard charge approach outlined in Policy CS17 and detailed in a supplementary planning document, and is not covered by this policy.
+9.159 The provision of strategic, borough wide open spaces and sports and recreation facilities (listed in part D of this document) will form part of the standard charge approach outlined in Policy CS17 and detailed in a supplementary planning document, and is not covered by this policy.